-As with any surgical procedure, there are risks associated with BBL, including the risk of death.
+As with any surgical procedure, there are major risks are associated with BBL, including the risk of death.

 According to a study published in the Aesthetic Surgery Journal in 2019, the mortality rate for BBL was estimated to be 1 in 3,000 cases.
-This is higher than the mortality rate for most other cosmetic surgery procedures.
+This is higher than the mortality rate for most other cosmetic aesthetic plastic surgery and procedures.

 The main cause of death in BBL is fat embolism, which occurs when fat is injected into the muscle and then travels to the bloodstream, blocking vessels and causing damage to organs.
 To reduce the risk of fat embolism and other complications, it is important to choose a qualified and experienced surgeon, follow all pre- and post-operative instructions, and disclose any medical conditions or medications that could increase the risk of complications.

-What is the biggest risk of a BBL?
+What is the biggest risk of Brazilian Butt Lift Surgery?

-The biggest risk associated with Brazilian Butt Lifts surgery is the development of fat embolism, which is when fat enters the bloodstream and blocks vessels, potentially leading to serious complications including death.
+The biggest risk associated with Brazilian Butt Lift surgery is the development of fat embolism, which is when fat enters the bloodstream and blocks vessels, potentially leading to serious complications including death.

-During a BBL, fat is removed from one area of the body (usually the abdomen, hips, or thighs) and transferred to the buttocks through injection.
-If the fat is injected into the deep muscle tissue instead of the subcutaneous fat layer, it can enter the bloodstream and travel to the lungs, brain, or heart, causing serious harm.
+During a BBL, fat grafting from one area of the body (usually the abdomen, hips, or thighs) and transferred to the buttocks through injection.
+If the fat graft itself is injected into the deep muscle tissue instead of the subcutaneous fat layer, it can enter the bloodstream and travel to the lungs, brain, or heart, causing serious harm.

 Other risks of BBL surgery include infection, bleeding, scarring, asymmetry, nerve damage, skin irregularities, and dissatisfaction with the results.
 However, fat embolism is the most significant risk associated with BBL surgery and can be life-threatening if not recognized and treated promptly.